Thursday, August 22, 2024

 Sunday dawned bright and beautiful, a welcome change from the previous day's drizzle.

 Afternoon: A leisurely stroll down Rbla Catalunya led us to Port Vell, where we soaked up the sun and people-watched by the pier.
 The juxtaposition of old and new, with modern yachts bobbing beside ancient buildings, was a sight to behold.
-When evening rolled around, we joined the rowdy crowd at Flaherty's Irish pub to catch an Arsenal game.
+When evening rolled around, we joined the football rowdy crowd at Flaherty's Irish pub in Gothic Quarter to catch an Arsenal game.

 Evening: Our wanderlust led us through the labyrinthine streets of the Gothic Quarter, past the majestic Barcelona Cathedral.
-We indulged in hot churros with chocolate and savored tapas and paella in Eixample.
-The narrow alleys of the Gothic Quarter whispered tales of centuries past, while the bustling plazas echoed with the laughter of locals and tourists alike.
+We indulged in hot churros with chocolate and savored tapas and paella.
+The narrow alleys of the Gothic Quarter, and balcony's decorated with flowers whispered tales of centuries past, while the bustling plazas echoed with the laughter of locals and tourists alike.

 Day 3: Gaudí Galore